simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 ---
 At the beginning of August 2020 I [deleted all my social media accounts](/blog/escape-from-social-media/), except for YouTube.
 So, how has it been?
 I never intended to make a living solely through the music I write: my work in sound design and production is in a different business.
 Had I read [this post by Steve Lawson](https://www.stevelawson.net/2021/08/keeping-your-soul-in-an-algorithmic-world/) post in 2019, it would have pushed me to consider a few things.

-Today I don’t judge people that are still juggling with social networks, yet I see any lucubration about how to stay in mainstream social media and save the soul as _plain weird_.
+I don’t judge people that are still juggling with social networks, yet I see any lucubration about how to stay in mainstream social media and save the soul as _plain weird_.
 I suppose once you’re out you can’t really understand why anyone would want to continue staying locked in — like an ex-smoker.
 Having lived through the full experience of being engulfed in social networks, I know what Steve’s talking about.
 However, after leaving pretty much everything in the last couple of years, including Apple's walled garden, I’ve never felt more liberated and light-weight.

 ## What happened after I left social media